Coaches Welcome Letter

-Welcome to the Spring 2015 In-Town Season.
+Welcome to the Fall 2015 In-Town Season.
 Thank you very much for volunteering to coach a team in the AYS program.
 This program does not run without you taking the time and effort to coach the children.
 You will be making a difference in your child and the children on your teams lives

 You were likely directed to this page by an email that contains your team rosters.
 Please reach out to your coaching counterparts and determine which of you will contact your players, usually it is the head coach but you can do it however best works for you.
 Please treat the health information, birth dates and home addresses as confidential not to be shared with anyone who is not a registerred coach with AYS.

 Please review your rosters and get back to me with any questions or concerns ASAP.
 Please wait to contact any of your families until Wednesday August 19th in case roster moves are necessary.
 After that date please be sure to contact all of the families on your team.
 I will be sending out a welcome letter to all families next weekend telling them they should have heard from you.
 It is important that you reach EVERY family, so keep track of responses and follow up if you haven’t heard from them in a few days.
 If you hear back that a child is no longer interested in participating please let me know.

 I have created a sample email you can use to communicate with your families at Coaches Sample Email You do not have to use this exact email but I do ask that you communicate the key information: coach and assistant coach (if any) names, team name, game and practice times, field location, required equipment and ask that they respond so you know you’ve heard from them.
 It is not uncommon for the system to have a bad email or phone number, asking for a response ensures you know they received the message.